-The Festival of Arts will be held on the UW-Washington County campus on April 6 and will feature a variety of different types of entertainment as well as great food.
+The Festival of Arts will be held on the UW-Washington County campus and will feature a variety of different types of entertainment as well as great food.
 Admission to all events is free.
 The Juried Arts and Crafts Show will include over 50 exhibitors selling all different types of arts and crafts.
 The theatre will feature different entertainment throughout the afternoon, and garden and art seminars will be held throughout the day as well.
 Art enthusiasts will enjoy browsing the entries in the student art contest as well as the photo contest.
 Additionally, the Farmer’s Market will feature locally grown or homemade goods.

 UW-Madison’s Arts Institute and the Communication Arts Film Studies Program present 150 films in seven theaters.
 The festival is an eight-day exploration of new American independent dramatic and documentary films, animation, experimental restorations and revivals.
 A complete film guide and tickets are available here.